CCrocilla/parkland/README.md

 **System:** Car Parking Website.

-**Actors:** User looking for book a parking slot close to the Airport.
+**Actors:** User looking to book a parking slot close to the Airport.
 </details>

 <details>